Bautzen Airbase

 Runways

-The call sign of the airfield was HARTMANN.
+The radio call sign of the airfield was HARTMANN.

 Telephone